 The Branch now has a Policy Co-ordinator as part of its Executive Team, and will continue to advocate for improved EV policies by the Federal and Territory governments.

 In January 2021, the Branch issued a Position Paper on public EV charging infrastructure in the ACT.
 This paper is aimed at setting out the requirements of EV drivers in the light of the ACT Government's plan to develop 50 new EV charging stations during the 2020-2024 term of Government.
 The paper will be discussed with ACT Government Ministers, MLAs and senior public servants during 2021.

 In April 2020, the Branch held a workshop to share ideas with Violet Law, a Public Policy student at ANU who was undertaking research on policies to encourage transition to zero emission vehicles, in collaboration with the Conservation Council ACT Region.
 Her research report can be found here.

 In 2020, the Branch was successful in its bid for a Community Zero Emissions Grant from the ACT Government.
 The Branch was awarded a grant of $24,940 to host a series of events (including an innovative Zero Emissions E-Venture), supported by print and on-line material and media promotion, to promote the benefits of electrified transport.
-This project aims to overcome myths about EVs and personalise the rewards and benefits of owning and using electric vehicles, to individuals and the wider community.
+This is known as the "Cut Emissions, Go Electric" Program.
+It aims to overcome myths about EVs and personalise the rewards and benefits of owning and using electric vehicles, to individuals and the wider community.